-Weather related school closures, shifts to virtual instruction
+Weather-related school closures, shifts to virtual instruction

 Latest Weather Blog

-Weather related school closures, shifts to virtual instruction
+Weather-related school closures, shifts to virtual instruction

 Due to power outages caused by severe weather on Friday, some schools are either closing or moving to virtual instruction instead of in-person classes.